 Grocers need to select the right products, accurately predict demand to maximize on-shelf availability, and ensure efficient operations to minimize waste.
-Doing this effectively requires the use of a unified grocery data analytics and planning solution to determine exactly where performance is at and what the next move should be.
+Doing this efficiently and effectively requires a unified grocery data analytics and planning solution to determine precisely where performance is at and what the next move should be.

 Grocery chains sit on enormous volumes of data, from transactions and loyalty card usage to delivery quantities and stock availability.
 Grocery data analytics solutions enable retailers to quickly perform in-depth analyses on this data to reveal sales trends and other insights that can drive more informed decision-making.

 Unified analytics and grocery planning solutions take this historical perspective to the next level, enabling the utilization of insights gained from the data to form the basis of forward-looking plans and forecasts.
 Armed with this information, retail management teams can make fast decisions around the following product line, marketing promotion, or stock requirement.

 Unified grocery analytics and planning solutions enable faster performance analysis and identification of data trends versus traditional spreadsheet-based processes.
 They also offer the ability to look forward and plan based on an accurate foundation of data, driving more informed decision-making business-wide and improving collaboration between teams.

 This approach, referred to as Integrated Business Planning (IBP), is seen as best practice and combines analytics, planning, and forecasting in a fully integrated process across the organization.
 For grocers, IBP leads to several benefits: